Dual Selective Fusion Transformer Network for Hyperspectral Image Classification: Methodology

-As analyzed in the Introduction, different land cover classes in HSI require distinct contextual information.
-Existing methods are often limited by the fixed size of the receptive field of the network or cannot dynamically adapt the receptive field to suit specific types of land cover\cite{GAHT}.
-To address this issue, we designed the Kernel Selective Transformer Block (KSTB).
-First, it employs dilated depthwise convolutions to construct a larger receptive field for multiscale modeling.
-Second, it incorporates a spatial-spectral selection mechanism to adaptively determine the appropriate receptive field size required for different types of land cover.
-Specifically, KSTB primarily consists of a Kernel Selective Attention (KSA) module and a Feed-Forward Network (FFN).
+As analyzed in the Introduction, different land cover classes in HSI require distinct contextual scales.
+Existing methods are often limited by the fixed and limited size of the receptive field of the network or cannot dynamically adapt the receptive field to suit specific types of land cover \cite{SSFTT,morphformer}.
+To address this issue, we designed the KSFTB which learns an optimal receptive field through selecting and integrating multiscale features.
+KSFTB initially employs dilated depthwise convolutions to construct a large receptive field to obtain sufficient range of feature perception.
+Then, it incorporates a spatial-spectral selection mechanism to adaptively fusion the appropriate receptive field size required for different types of land cover.
+Specifically, KSFTB primarily consists of a Kernel Selective Fusion Attention (KSFA) module and a Feed-Forward Network (FFN).

-The structure of KSA is shown in Fig.~\ref{fig:KSA}, two decoupled depth-wise convolutions (DwConv) are employed for input $\mathbf{X} \in \mathbb{R}^{c \times w \times w}$.
+The structure of KSFA is shown in Fig.~\ref{fig:KSFA}, two decoupled depth-wise convolutions (DwConv) are employed for input $\mathbf{X} \in \mathbb{R}^{c \times w \times w}$.
 The features generated with decomposed kernels are then processed by 1×1 convolution layers \(\mathcal{F}_{1 \times 1}(\cdot)\) to integrate channel information and unify dimensions, obtaining contextual features with different receptive fields:

 where $\mathcal{F}_{3 \times 3}^{dwc}$ and $\mathcal{F}_{5 \times 5}^{dwc}$ denote a 3×3 DwConv and a 5×5 DwConv with a dilation of 2, respectively.

 Given the varying scales of contextual information required by different types of land cover, we employ a spatial-spectral selection mechanism to enhance the dynamic adaptability of the network.
 Specifically, we first concatenate the features $\mathbf{{U}_1},\mathbf{{U}_2} \in \mathbb{R}^{\frac{c}{2} \times w \times w}$ extracted by convolutional kernels with diverse receptive fields: